All Episodes

 And then maybe you put a yellow one on for whatever that cause is.

-And then produce you can have 15 different ribbons on to show how much you really care.
+And then produce, you can have 15 different ribbons on to show how much you really care.

 It's a very, very seductive thing the left has done here by convincing people that their lives can have meaning if they will simply sacrifice.

-We do with less, and then join the club to make everybody else do with less.
+We do with less and then join the club to make everybody else do with less.

 And doing with less and stopping or retarding progress, that's how we will save our planet.

-And then you become evangelist for this.
+And then you become evangelists for this.

 Then it's not enough for you to live your life the right way.